TomZhuA1/Speech-Recognition-Transfer-Learning/README.md

 # Speech-Recognition-Transfer-Learning
 In this project, we built and fine-tuned multiple CNN models to test their performance on a kaggle speech command audio dataset.
+In the meantime, we investigate how different inputs[MFCC vs. Mel_spectrogram] shifts the model performance.

 ***Goal:*** Explore how different architectures/inputs performed on speech recognition.
 Select the model with the best performance and operate the hyperparameters optimizations technique on it.